GitHub Webhook Debugging Guide

 Enter a Secret string.
 GitHub uses it to compute

 X-Hub-Signature-256.
-Save the same value in your password manager—you need it for verification in HookNexus. -
+Save the same value in your password manager—you need it to verify deliveries in your own application (see GitHub’s webhook documentation). -

 Select events